 The good news is you don't have to be a doctor or a scientist to sort it all out.
 There are some simple ways to evaluate what medical news means to your family.
 Then you can talk with your doctor about whether the news is relevant or appropriate as you make decisions about your child's health.

-Distinguishing Medical Research From News Stories
+Medical Research vs. News Stories

 It takes a solid study to prove something substantial about health or treatments.
 And usually it takes years of many solid studies to confirm conclusions that doctors can stand behind in making decisions about health care for kids.